spatie/laravel-translatable/README.md

 $newsItem->name = 'New translation';
 ```

-Also you can set tranlations with
+Also you can set translations with

 ```php
 $newItem->name = ['en' => 'myName', 'nl' => 'Naam in het Nederlands'];